mozilla/data-docs/src/cookbooks/new_ping.md

 ### Spark

-Refer to the [Spark FAQ](../cookbooks/bigquery.md#from-spark) for details on accessing this table via Spark.
+Refer to the [Spark notes](../cookbooks/bigquery.md#from-spark) for details on accessing the data via Spark.

 ## Build Dashboards Using Spark or STMO